-Powerswitch is a free service that helps you work out which power company and pricing plan is best for you.
-Using our comprehensive database of electricity and gas prices, it's easy to compare plans and find the cheapest deal in your area.
+Powerswitch is a free and independent service that helps you work out which power company and pricing plan is the cheapest for you from participating retailers.
+Using our comprehensive database of electricity and gas prices, it is easy to compare plans and find some of the cheapest deals in your area.

-Powerswitch is designed to provide comparisons for primary residences and not businesses or baches.
-If you are using Powerswitch to compare plans for a non-primary residence, it's possible that some listed plans won't be available to you.
+Powerswitch has been designed to provide a price comparison for a consumer’s primary domestic residence.
+If you are using Powerswitch to compare plans for your secondary residence – such as a holiday home - it is possible that some of the prices shown on the plans listed may not be available to you.

-Important: before signing a rental agreement or buying an apartment, check you have a choice of power companies available to you.
+We advise consumers that before signing a rental agreement or buying an apartment, check you have a choice of power companies available to you.
 Check your tenancy or electricity supply agreement allows you to switch retailers.
-Otherwise you could be locked into a contract and have to pay whatever your building's electricity supplier (and any middle-man company) charges.
+Otherwise, you could be locked into a contract and must pay whatever your building's electricity supplier (and any middle-man company) charges.

-We take the information you provide about your pattern of electricity and gas use, and information from your bill (if you provide it), and estimate how much energy you will use in a year.
+We take the information you provide about your electricity and gas use and information from your bill (if you provide it) and estimate how much energy you will use in a year.

-Using this estimate, we compare the different pricing plans available to you and identify the cheapest.
+Using this estimate, we compare the different pricing plans available to you and identify the cheapest from participating retailers.
 Results also include prompt and electronic payment discounts.

 In working out the amount of power each household uses we make the following assumptions: